3 great songs to stream this week

-3 great songs to stream this week: Mark Ronson, Herve Pagez, Why Mona
+3 great songs to stream this week: Taylor Swift, 2 by Drake

 So many singles, so little time.
 Here are three songs to stream right away: